taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"But wait, did Exiles get cuttlefish cloth?
 I thought only Haven Howes has people pair-bonded with mechapets..."**

 Eireena: **"It's true.
-The surface gear we gave to runaway Exiles didn't require a mechapet...it was just good enough to get safely through the Red Zone to Majhee and her people.
-But now even the Red Zone may not be safe..."**
+The surface gear we gave to runaway Exiles didn't require a mechapet...it was just good enough to get through the Red Zone to Majhee and her people..."**

+Asoka: **"So then...does this mean I'm also going to the Red Zone?"**

 ### Page 10

+Serena: **"If you choose...your father's last message...it was in the clear...the Peacekeepers this morning told us some ridiculous story about how Haven Howes was running illegal SynTh experiments with children, and that we should report anyone seen with a mechapet immediately..."**

+Eireena: **"High Priestess Iúna also made one last broadcast to the encrypted channel reserved for the High Council of Havens...she said, 'Bring mecha to the red tape'...we believe 'mecha' refers to the mechapets, and the magnetic storage tapes from Haven Laurel were sent to Majhee in the Red Zone..."**
-Serena: **"The Peacekeepers this morning ordered us to deliver supplies of fresh food and silica to Boston Harbor by next week, all that we can spare..."**

-Serena: **"...and much that we can't.
-Their captain knew about the mechapets, and made a bad joke about 'hunting' in places they thought humans would never go again..."**
+Serena: **"What's more, the Peacekeepers this morning ordered us to deliver supplies of fresh food and silica to Boston Harbor by next week, all that we can spare...and much that we can't.
+Their captain also knew about the mechapets, and made a bad joke about 'hunting' in places they thought humans would never go again..."**

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"No...you think...werewolves are their *mechapets??* And they're using them to hunt people??"**
+Asoka: **"No...you think...werewolves are their *mechapets??* And they're taking them to the Red Zone to hunt people??"**

 Asoka looks pained, eyes closed with terror, disgust, guilt, grief -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Serena places a hand on Asoka's shoulder, gentle but grim.

-Serena: **"That is our suspicion."**
+Serena: **"Maybe.
+I know this is a lot of information to take in, so no need to rush to a decision."**

 Eireena: **"If you choose to stay here, we will keep you safe and hidden from the World Government.
-If you choose to help us...then I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei of Green Haven Howes to the rank of Journeyhume.
-Do you accept?"**
+If you choose to go to the Red Zone...then we will train you and Iri to use the cuttlefish cloth to keep yourselves as safe and as hidden as possible.
+The choice is yours...Journeyhume Asoka of Green Haven Howes."**

 *--end flashback--*